The One-Word Resolution

 Other writers I know chose Abundance, Momentum, Persistence, Bold, Productive, Faith, Action, Courage, Confidence, All-in, Connection, Focus, Listen …

-The year Mindy used Simplify as her guiding word, she was able to tackle all things with an eye toward simplification.
+One year, Mindy used Simplify as her guiding word, and she was able to tackle all things with an eye toward simplification.

 As a result, everything became easier.
 If something was hard, that was her clue that it needed to change.
 By the end of the year, she was an expert in one-pot recipes, only shopped at one store, and had a Virtual Assistant.

-This past year when I decided to focus on Fun, before saying “Yes” to anything, I’d stop and ask myself, “Is this actually going to be fun?”
+I once decided to focus on Fun.
+So, before saying “Yes” to anything, I’d stop and ask myself, “Is this actually going to be fun?”
 It made it easier to say “No” to activities and obligations that lacked enjoyable or entertaining qualities.

 The result was a lot more free time, which resulted in better productivity, more wins, greater satisfaction, and a happier me …